-a process for review of the SRMP to adapt to any changes in the receiving environment.
+a process for review of the SRMP (and any subsequent re-certification in accordance with conditions 22 – 27 and 29 – 31) to adapt to any changes in the receiving environment.

 Prior to finalising detailed design of the diversion channel, hydrodynamic modelling must be undertaken using the most up to date design to verify downstream flooding effects.
 Modelling outputs will need to demonstrate the following flood levels will not be exceeded: